 Mosaic Foods delivers delicious, hand-made, plant-based frozen meals to your door in (almost) 100% recyclable packaging.
 Meals are stored in your freezer and can be microwaved in around 5 minutes.
 Mosaic Foods puts an emphasis on building a better food system by carefully sourcing ingredients, using thoughtful packaging to reduce waste, freezing meals to reduce spoilage, and delivering them to you in a sustainable way.

 Learn more about these affordable, healthy, and balanced frozen meals and watch the unboxing video for a peek inside the delivery.

 Please note: Mosaic does not deliver to all states.
 Please check the Mosaic website for more information on delivery areas.

 Emphasis on sustainability (watch the video to see how you can recycle the food tray!)

-New breakfast oat bowls!
+New breakfast oat bowls and soups!

 What We Don’t Like

 Tofu texture was dry for some meals if you microwaved for the max time (start with the lower recommended time!)